Brenda Armstrong portrait

 A student activist, she helped organize the 1969 Allen Building Takeover, when roughly 60 Black students barricaded themselves inside the first floor of the building to protest the racial climate on campus.

-Decades later she would become dean of admissions for the medical school at Duke, where she helped recruit some of the best students of color in the country.
+Decades later she would become Associate Dean of Admissions for School of Medicine at Duke, where she helped recruit some of the best students of color in the country.

 Born in 1949 in segregated Rocky Mount, North Carolina, Armstrong recalled that, growing up, African Americans were not allowed to use the town hospital.
 Though her father was a local physician, her pregnant mother was denied admission during labor and forced to deliver at home, and her baby brother suffered a stroke during birth.